jpivarski-talks/2023-11-02-atlas-gpu-python-tutorial/README.md

 bash Miniforge3-Linux-x86_64.sh -b
 ```

+4. Close this terminal and open a new one.
-4. Still in the terminal, install this git repo:
+5. In the new the terminal, install this git repo:

 ```bash
 git clone https://github.com/jpivarski-talks/2023-11-02-atlas-gpu-python-tutorial.git
 cd 2023-11-02-atlas-gpu-python-tutorial
 ```

-5. Still in the terminal, install all the Python packages in an environment and activate it:
+5. Still in the new terminal, install all the Python packages in an environment and activate it:

 ```bash
 mamba env create -f environment.yml